Josverl/PIO_ASM_typing/README.md

 This is a PoC for adding type hints for the PIO assembler.
 It is not a full implementation, but it shows the idea.

+This concept is being integrated into the MicroPython-stubs via the Micropython-reference stubs

 the goal is to allow have the simular benefits in code PIO code , as there is for MicroPython code.

 | Regular | With pio_asm_types |